AdobeDocs/experience-manager-64.pt-BR/help/sites-administering/package-manager.md

 >[!NOTE]
 >
->Antes de criar o pacote, pode ser útil visualizar o conteúdo do pacote.
-Para fazer isso, clique em **Visualizar**.
+>Antes de criar o pacote, pode ser útil pré-visualização no conteúdo do pacote.
+Para fazer isso, clique em **Pré-visualização**.

 1. Abra a definição do pacote no Gerenciador **de** pacotes (clique no ícone ou no nome do pacote).